Located just south of Daytona Beach, Florida.

 As a means of prudent risk management in the operation of a private airport and to address Homeland Security issues, invitee aircraft are monitored daily by Spruce Creek Security.
 All unauthorized aircraft are reported each morning to the Airport Mgr., SCPOA Mgr., and if deemed necessary Government and Local authorities.

-No fee will be charged for the first 3 days in the Invitee parking area.
-After the 3rd day of parking a fee of $10.00 per day is charged for small aircraft parking and $25.00 per day is charged for large aircraft (over 12,500 GW).
+Overnight Fee of $5 per night is charged for small aircraft parking and $25.00 per day is charged for large aircraft (over 12,500 GW).
 These fees will be bill to owner of said Aircraft by the POA office.
 Residents or tenants sponsoring invitee aircraft are responsible for all unpaid parking fees.
 There are no fees or restrictions to the length of stay for invitee aircraft parked on private property.

 To address Homeland Security and local safety and security issues, all unattended aircraft should be tied down and double locked.